NVIDIA/OptiX_Apps/README.md

 **rtigo10** is meant to show how to architect a renderer for maximum performance with the fastest possible shadow/visibility ray type implementation and the smallest possible shader binding table layout.

-It's based on rtigo9 and supports the same system and scene description file format but removed support for cutout opacity and surface materials on emissive area light geometry (arbitrary mesh lights.)
+It's based on rtigo9 and supports the same system and scene description file format but removed support for cutout opacity and surface materials on emissive area light geometry (arbitrary mesh lights).
 The renderer architecture implements all materials as individual closesthit programs instead of a single closesthit program and direct callable programs per material as in all previous examples above.
 Lens shaders and the explicit light sampling is still done with direct callable programs per light type for optimal code size.

 To reduce the shader binding table size, where the previous examples used a hit record entry per instance with additional data for the geometry vertex attribute data and index data defining the mesh topology plus material and light IDs, the shader binding table in rtigo10 holds only one hit record per material shader which is selected via the instance `sbtOffset` field.
 All other data is indexed with the user defined instance ID field.